Banjarese

 - Housing And Living Arrangements

-- Housing typically consists of wooden stilt houses, reflecting adaptation to the region's riverine environment.
+- Traditional stilt houses are common, reflecting adaptation to the region's riverine environment.

 - Nutrition And Dietary Norms